sinacipher/food-recommendation-suite/README.md

 # 🍽️ Food Recommendation Suite — Supervised ML Projects

-A collection of six supervised machine learning projects focused on food ordering and recommendation systems.
+A collection of three supervised machine learning projects focused on food ordering and recommendation systems.
 These notebooks use sample data and are configured to run both locally and in Google Colab.

 ## Overview